OCA/management-system/mgmtsystem_nonconformity/README.rst

 * Severity: Select the severity among unfounded, minor and major
 * Immediate action: Create or select an immediate action if appropriate

-Click on Save and then on Action Plan.
+Click on the Save button and then on the "Action Plan" button in the top right corner.

 In the Actions tab, select or create new actions by entering the following
 items: